Read with BonusRead with Bonus

 “Ready the boarding party!"

+The crew moved with practiced precision, their actions swift and coordinated.
+I watched in horror as the cannons were loaded, gunpowder, and shot carefully measured and placed.
 The two ships drew closer.
-I could make out the figures on the deck of the merchant vessel, their faces pale and anxious.
-They were clearly no match for the seasoned pirates of the Black Serpent.
+I could make out the figures on the merchant vessel’s deck, their faces pale and anxious.
+They were no match for the seasoned pirates of the Black Serpent.
 These people were innocent, caught in the crosshairs of Captain Blackthorn's ambitions.

 "Wait for my signal!"

 The ships were nearly side by side, the distance between them closing rapidly.
 The crew held their breath, their eyes fixed on their captain.
-I gripped the mop handle tightly, my knuckles white with the effort.
+I gripped the mop handle tightly, knuckles white with effort.

 "Fire!"

-The Black Serpent's crew sprang into action, grappling hooks and boarding planks at the ready.
-With a fierce battle cry, they swarmed onto the merchant vessel, their swords flashing in the sunlight.
+The Black Serpent’s crew sprang into action, grappling hooks and boarding planks at the ready.
+With a fierce battle cry, they swarmed onto the merchant vessel, swords flashing in the sunlight.
 Maeve grabbed my arm again, pulling me back toward the mainmast.

 "Stay here and keep your head down," she ordered.